 Highway To Heaven: A third season, titled "That's Our Dad," could well have been inspired by Robert Reed's off-screen self.
 Said episode features Ned Beatty as Bill Cassidy, who plays a model father on-screen but is an insufferable jerk off-camera.
 Two kids who live in a foster home are ardent fans of "That's Our Dad" and want to be adopted (for real) by the actor, unaware that Cassidy's "adoption of two kids" at the end of each episode is a promotional trick.
 After the two foster kids learn the cruel truth about Cassidy, Jonathan helps set Cassidy straight and tells him he needs to live to his expectations.

 Family Matters: A pre-Urkel episode titled "False Arrest" features Ron Glass as Buddy Goodrich, the star of an eponymously titled show that is an obvious parody ofDiff'rent Strokes (with Goodrich playing a wealthy black banker who adopts two poor white boys).
-On-screen, Goodrich plays the wise, genial father; off the set, Goodrich has a huge ego and jerk toward his castmates and others he works with.
+On-screen, Goodrich plays the wise, genial father; off the set, Goodrich has a huge ego and is a jerk toward his castmates and others he works with.
 When Carl goes to the studio to procure tickets to the show, he nicely informs Goodrich that he's parked in a fire zone and needs to move his car, but Goodrich, believing he can park anywhere he pleases because he's Buddy Goodrich, refuses, prompting an argument; when Goodrich's ego gets the best of him, he takes a swing at Carl, prompting his arrest.
 Goodrich tries to use his charms to rally the other Winslows to his side, but the truth comes out and it becomes obvious he's just a jerk unworthy of their respect.

 Game show hosts are sometimes accused of this, and there have been well-documented examples of several seemingly genial and/or jovial hosts being complete jerks off-screen.
 The most frequently cited example is Richard Dawson, with his well-publicized disputes with production staff and maniacal ego during his heyday on Family Feud.
 Bob Barker – particularly with his feud with the classic Barker's Beauties (and ex-production staff members who have sided with the Beauties in various lawsuits) and purportedly announcer Rod Roddy – has also been cited.
 In a more recent interview with retired producer Roger Dobkowitz, there have been revelations that Gene Rayburn (of Match Game fame) was a complete jerk to staff and others.